Surface and Plasma Physics

 |NEVF150||Fluctuations in Physical Systems||3||—||2/0 Ex|

-Conditions that must be satisfied to register for the state final exam
+Necesary conditions for taking the state final exam

 - – passing all compulsory courses

-- – submission of the completed diploma thesis within the given deadline
+- – submission of a completed master’s thesis by the submission deadline

 - – passing all compulsory courses